twinfoundation/entity-storage/packages/entity-storage-connector-decentralised/docs/reference/interfaces/ISynchronisedEntity.md

-# Interface: IDecentralisedEntity
+# Interface: ISynchronisedEntity

-The base definition for decentralised entries.
+The base definition for synchronised entries.

 ## Properties